zypA13510/librespeed/README.md

 ## Server requirements
 * A reasonably fast web server with Apache 2 (nginx, IIS also supported)
 * PHP 5.4 (other backends also available)
-* MySQL database to store test results (optional, PostgreSQL and SQLite also supported)
+* MySQL database to store test results (optional, Microsoft SQL Server, PostgreSQL and SQLite also supported)
 * A fast! internet connection

 ## Installation videos